VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

 working details, this section will try and describe the RESTful services exposed by the module in a simple and more accessible way.

+Below the responses formats on success case are described.
+In case of failure almost all the REST endpoints return a generic HTTP code (400 for bad request and 500 for internal error) and JSON body describing the error more precisely.
+An example of error response is the following:

+    ```json
+    {
+        "result":[

+        ],
+        "reason":"Unauthorized",
+        "code":401,
+        "message":"Access Denied"
+    }
+    ```

 ### GET endpoints

  * **/rest/user/{id}** expects the "vitalManToken" session cookie to be included in the request and returns some info about the user identified by "id".
 Response example: